esacup2016/esacup2016.github.io/pages/costs.md

 menu-rank: 6
 ---

+The final price per boat is not fixed yet, negotiations with sponsors are still ongoing.
+It also depends on the number of registrations.

-The indicative costs for boats, races, on-board packet lunches, prizegiving ceremony (excl. the dinner), and welcome party varies from 2273 Euro/boat, with a crew of 5 members if we have 15 boats/75participants, to 2545 euro/boat if we have 10 boat/50 participants.
-The cost of the social dinner on Saturday is on-top and above of these figures (indicative range 30-50 euro/pax TBC).
+The indicative costs varies between about **2600 Euro/boat**, if we have 15 boats/75 participants, and about **2900 Euro/boat** if we have 10 boat/50
+participants.
+Included in this price are the boat with a crew of up to five persons, participation in the races, on-board packet lunches, photos, welcome party, prizegiving ceremony and gala dinner.

+The costs of one optional training day, including instructor (no reduction possible if bareboat only), will be between **658 Euro/boat** (in case of 15 boats) and **737 Euro/boat** (in case of 10 boats).
+You can book up to two training days.

-The deposit for damages, to be returned after the check-out, is 500 euro/boat (on top and above cost indicated in the paragraph above), including gennaker.
-All the boats have an insurance covering civil liability.
-As far as medical assistance, participants are recommended either having a personal insurance or issuing the Spanish sailing licence (at a maximum cost of 57 € - that we will try to reduce) which include coverage for medical assistance.
+The deposit for damages, to be returned after the check-out, is 500 Euro/boat (on top and above the costs indicated in the paragraphs above), including gennaker.
+All boats have an insurance covering civil liability.
+Regarding medical coverage, participants are recommended to either have a personal insurance or obtain a Spanish sailing licence (maximum cost of 57 €, that we will try to reduce) which include coverage for medical assistance.